"There is no elevator to success. You will have to take the stairs."

 Topics can include: Piece names/movement, starting position, turn-sequence, piece values, special rules, general board competencies and checks/checkmates.
 Combine with the first 10 video lessons on ChessKid for optimal development and support!

-The average new player, age 5+, that completes a Level 1 Course, at least 40+ games, and has watched the first ~20 Chesskid Animated lessons should be ready for Level 2 courses after the first 6 weeks.
+The average new player, age 5+, that completes a Level 1 Course, at least 20+ games, and has watched the first ~20 Chesskid Animated lessons should be ready to move on to Level 2 courses.

 Topics can include: Checkmating patterns, opening principles, the art of drawing, introduction to notation, early tactics and traps, the strategy of positional play and beginner end-game theories/conditions.